Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Large recreation room

-Overall: The Belton Chalet was nice, I would just prefer to stay at Lake McDonald.
+Overall: The Belton Chalet was nice, but I would just prefer to stay at Lake McDonald.
 The Belton Chalet is located on the main road and it takes 25 minutes to drive to the sites of Glacier, and that’s if there’s not a line at the entry station.

 There is a charming tradition of guests waving to the Amtrak train as it arrives and departs.
-I probably won’t stay here again but I did have a good experience.
+I probably won’t stay here again, but I did have a good experience.
 Learn everything about my stay at the Belton Chalet.

 East Glacier